You know how it starts.

 Personally, we recommend the Homeworker Directory for this.
 You won’t find someone to brush your hair but you will be able to find an awesome VA, business coach, proofreader, marketing experts… The people who’ll make life that little bit easier.

 Try not to do a Julia and take advantage of the generous fellow homeworker in the aforementioned coffee shop and start treating him as your PA.
 However, do occasionally answer each other’s calls so that your ‘new PA’ can deal with those awkward customers.

 Embracing work-from-home freedom

 Finally, you realise that occasionally you have to embrace the fact you have freedom and flexibility.

-As part of the transition to working from home, there is often an element of unease and anxiety, something well-described in The Homeworker guide (Will I earn enough?
+As part of the transition to working from home, there is often an element of unease and anxiety, something well-described in volume one of The Homeworker guide (Will I earn enough?
 Will people think I’m working hard enough?)
-Eventually, you manage to brush guilt aside, leave the house, go shopping when no one else can and take yourself off for a haircut without children by your side.
+Eventually, you manage to brush guilt aside, leave the house, go shopping when no one else can, and take yourself off for a haircut without children by your side.

 Have we missed a stage?
 What stages of homeworking have you experienced?

-If you’re a homeworker looking to improve your lifestyle and avoid the pitfalls, subscribe to The Homeworker magazine.
-It’s a quarterly dose of valuable, expert tips and tools to help you achieve a more productive and healthier work from home life.
+If you’re a homeworker looking to improve your lifestyle and avoid the pitfalls, get a copy of our print editions: The Complete Work From Guides.
+Volumes 1&2 are full of valuable, expert tips and tools to help you achieve a more productive and healthier work from home life.
 Find out more here.